bradlug/bradlug.github.io/meetings/index.markdown

 We have a **formal meeting once a month** which tends to revolve around talks by members on a wide range of topics.
 Details of past meetings, including notes and links, can be found in [previous posts](/category/past-meetings).

-Meetings take place from 7–9pm on the **second Tuesday** of the month at BCB Radio, 11 Rawson Road, Bradford BD1 3SH from 7–9pm.
+Meetings take place from 7–9pm on the **second Tuesday** of the month at BCB Radio, 11 Rawson Road, Bradford BD1 3SH.
 You can find how to get there on the [BCB Contact page](http://www.bcbradio.co.uk/contact/).

 <a href="https://twitter.com/NGRhodes/status/273878185584758784"><img src="/images/281112_nick.jpg" width="400px"/></a><a href="https://twitter.com/bradlug/status/607987734637101056"><img src="/images/080615.jpg" width="400px"/></a>
 <i>Photo credits: Nick Rhodes and John Hudson</i>